Quick Links

 Rent Guidelines

-Rent guidelines with leases commencing between October 1, 2021 and September 30, 2022 were adopted on June 23, 2021.
-Those recently adopted guidelines for rent stabilized apartments, lofts and hotels are available in the Rent Guidelines section of our website.
+Rent guidelines, effective from October 1, 2025, to September 30, 2026, were adopted on June 30, 2025.
+These recently adopted guidelines for stabilized apartments, lofts, and hotels are available in the Rent Guidelines section of our website.

-You may view and download Orders and Explanatory Statements detailing the most recent as well as previously issued guidelines for apartments, lofts and hotels.
+You may access and download Orders and Explanatory Statements that detail the most recent and previously issued guidelines for apartments, lofts, and hotels.

 The NYC Rent Guidelines Board (RGB) is mandated to establish rent adjustments for the approximately one million dwelling units subject to the Rent Stabilization Law in New York City.
-The Board holds an annual series of public meetings and hearings to consider research from staff, and testimony from owners, tenants, advocacy groups and industry experts.
+The Board holds an annual series of public meetings and hearings to consider research from staff and testimony from tenants, owners, advocacy groups, elected officials, and industry experts.

-The RGB staff is responsible for providing administrative support to the Board and prepares research regarding the economic condition of the stabilized residential real estate industry including operating and maintenance costs, the cost of financing, housing supply and cost of living indices.
-The RGB staff engages in year-round research efforts, publishes its reports for use by the public, other governmental agencies and private organizations, and provides information to the public on housing questions.
+The RGB staff is responsible for providing administrative support to the Board and prepares research regarding the economic condition of the stabilized residential real estate industry, including operating and maintenance costs, the cost of financing, housing supply, and cost of living indices.
+The RGB staff engages in year-round research efforts, publishes its reports for public use, other governmental agencies, and private organizations, and provides information to the public on housing-related questions.